DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTabPanel/dxTabPanel.md

 ---
 ---
 ##### shortDescription
-The **TabPanel** is a widget consisting of the [Tabs](/concepts/05%20Widgets/Tabs/00%20Overview.md '/Documentation/Guide/Widgets/Tabs/Overview/') and [MultiView](/concepts/05%20Widgets/MultiView/00%20Overview.md '/Documentation/Guide/Widgets/MultiView/Overview/') widgets.
+The **TabPanel** is a UI component consisting of the [Tabs](/concepts/05%20Widgets/Tabs/00%20Overview.md '/Documentation/Guide/Widgets/Tabs/Overview/') and [MultiView](/concepts/05%20Widgets/MultiView/00%20Overview.md '/Documentation/Guide/Widgets/MultiView/Overview/') UI components.
 It automatically synchronizes the selected tab with the currently displayed view and vice versa.

 ##### widgettree
 dataSource: [